 - A clear, consistent, and coordinated communication across key channels

-- A cohesive global branding with a strong focus on marketing strategy tailored for each major regions that match the needs suitable for each stage of growth in Dai adoption
+- A cohesive global branding with a strong focus on marketing strategy tailored for targeted key markets that match the needs suitable for each stage of growth in Dai awareness and adoption

-The core unit plays an essential role in helping the general public, or those outside the core community, learn about MakerDAO as it enters the next growth phase.
-The unit builds on the recognition MakerDAO has gained in the cryptocurrency space and expands into the mainstream.
+The core unit identifies targeted audiences and helps them learn about MakerDAO as it enters the next growth phase.
+The team builds on the recognition MakerDAO has gained in the cryptocurrency space and expands into the mainstream.

 As the Maker Foundation dissolves, more information and clarity will be required during this period of change.